maxtess49/stage/README.md

   - [ ] Find where to generalize and make a framework
     - Initialisation
     - Identify leaders (selection)
-    - Estimate the position of the prey
+    - Estimate the position of the prey (??)
     - Generate solution (mutate)
-    - Update population
+    - Update population (Insertion)
   - [ ] (optionnal) make it with the deap library
 - bMS
 - bABC